Young Carers

 Anyone who identifies a young carer should consider the following:

-- It may be inappropriate for young carers to take on some caring roles;
+• It may be inappropriate for young carers to take on some caring roles, such as personal care;

-- Involvement in inappropriate physical tasks may adversely affect a young carer's physical development.
-Moving and handling may raise specific issues for young carers.
+• Involvement in inappropriate physical tasks may adversely affect a young carer's physical development.
+Moving and assisting handling may raise specific issues for young carers.

 Registration of Young Carers

-In Hertfordshire, all identified young carers are offered registration.
-A young carer registration is offered to all children and young people identified as a young carer in the county and can only be completed with family consent (or where applicable using Frazer /Gillick competent).
-A young carer registration can be completed at any time for a young carer, separately or as part of a Families First assessment.
-Registration is not a referral but a means of identifying young carers, ensuring they are supported, obtaining a view of the needs of young carers in Hertfordshire and monitoring their caring roles, which may change from time to time, to ensure their caring role is not having a detrimental impact on their health and well-being, education, or their ability to thrive as a young person.
+In Hertfordshire, all identified young carers are offered an assessment.
+A young carer assessment is offered to all children and young people identified as a young carer in the county and can only be completed with family consent (or where applicable using Frazer /Gillick competent).
+A young carer assessment can be completed at any time for a young carer.
+Registration is a means of identifying young carers, ensuring they are supported, obtaining a view of the needs of young carers in Hertfordshire and monitoring their caring roles, which may change from time to time, to ensure their caring role is not having a detrimental impact on their health and well-being, education, or their ability to thrive as a young person.

-Where a young carer is not registered, any practitioner working with the young person and their family may complete a young carer registration with consent from family or young person (see above).
+Where a young carer is not registered, any practitioner working with the young person and their family may complete a young carer assessment with consent from family or young person (see above).

-Please contact the Carers in Herts Young Carers Service by phone on 01992 586959 to advise of the family wish, and they will check if child/young person is already registered and if not, they will register young person as a young carer.
+Please contact the Carers in Herts Young Carers Service by phone on 01992 586959 to advise of the family wish, and they will check if child/young person is already registered and if not, they will accept a referral for the young person as a young carer.
 You must have the following information when you call Carers in Herts Young Carers Service:

 If the child/young person is not registered – You will be asked to complete the registration form on the Families First Portal and email this using the secure email system HertsFX only to young.carers@carersinherts.org.uk